rxxciobanu/InvictusLabs/README.md

 node probability tables (NPTs).
 Each node in a DAG has a node probability table (NPT) which describes the probability distribution of the node conditional on its parents.

+Then, based on the specific factors, such as exposure, loans, team being implied into a bad activity, etc, we will update the risk impact on the knowledge graph edges.